k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 The installation and configuration of Fabric BI includes the following steps:

-- [Installation](01_Installation.md#installation) - Fabric BI is based on Exago, so you must install the Exago server and the Storage Management DB.
+- [Installation](01_Installation.md#installation) - Fabric BI is based on ExagoBI, so you must install the ExagoBI server and the Storage Management DB.
 - [Configuration](01_Installation.md#configuration) - Configure parameters in the Fabric config.ini file.
 - [Project Initialization with Fabric BI](01_Installation.md#Project-Initialization-in-BI).